Achievable logoAchievable logo

 Mutual fund settlement

-While a fund transaction may maintain various settlement timeframes, mutual funds must fulfill investor redemption requests within seven (7) days.
-If an investor sells their shares back to the fund (also known as redeeming shares) on a Friday, the fund must make payment to the investor by the following Friday.
+While a fund transaction may have various settlement timeframes, mutual funds must fulfill investor redemption requests within seven (7) days.
+If an investor sells shares back to the fund (redeems shares) on a Friday, the fund must make payment by the following Friday.

 Key points